 (5) Possesses current cardio-pulmonary resuscitation (CPR) certification for adults and children.

-(6) Has not been convicted of a felony sexual offense.
+(6) Notwithstanding the time limitation set forth in § 8735(x)(4) of Title 29, has not been convicted of a felony sexual offense.

 (7) Has submitted, at the applicant’s expense, fingerprints and other necessary information in order to obtain the following: